 - Cover skillet with a lid and cook for 20-30 minutes on a low heat until potatoes are fork tender.

-- Once potatoes have cooked to your preferred doneness, add in cream and bring to a simmer before transferring the curry off the heat.
-Season with additional salt if necessary.
+- Once potatoes have cooked, add in cream and bring to a simmer before transferring the curry off the heat.
+Season with fresh ground black pepper and additional salt if necessary.